anirudhakulkarni/assignment2-col380/README.md

         └── output
             └── output_activation.txt
 ```

-Case 7 to 9 look at (b) of subpart1 and subpart2
+Case 10, 11, and 12 look at (c) of subpart1 and subpart2
 ```
     ├── case10
     │   ├── input (0, 2, 10)